 frozen in time

-2025 will be my fourth consecutive year of running.
-I’ve now completed four marathons, seven half marathons, one virtual half marathon and nearly 30 total races.
+2025 will be my fourth consecutive year of racing.
+I’ve now completed four marathons, eight half marathons races, two treadmill half marathons, one virtual half marathon and over 30 total races.
 Running a marathon takes courage and endless hours of training.
 Discipline and consistency is needed to achieve your goals.
 When you develop those skills, it will not only make you a long distance runner, but it can also change your entire life.
 No matter how much I’ve learned, marathons do not get easier based off the nature of the challenge.
 However, I’ve become more consistent after learning from previous training blocks and understand my body better than ever.
 I know when to crank it up and when to not overdue it.

 What keeps me moving, pushing, and setting that early morning alarm?
 Running is a personal journey.
 Sometimes I need quiet space in this noisy world.
 Every step is a reminder that the hardest battles are won from within.
 Work ethic eliminates fear.
 I perform my best when I set goals.
 While I set goals and push myself during workouts, I’m always trying to remember to run with joy because that’s what it’s all about.
 But it’s important to give myself extra motivation.
-My main running goals of 2025 are to complete another marathon, run a sub 1 hour 30 minute half marathon, and finish a sub 20 minute 5K.
+My main running goals of 2025 are to complete another marathon, and finish another sub 20 minute 5K.

 Race 1 – Frozen Oaks 5K